 If you have a child that is not yet old enough for kindergarten, please consider Head Start.
 Head Start services are provided to preschool-aged children (age 3 to kindergarten age).
-Children receive a high-quality education in a classroom of 15-19 children with two or three adults.
+Children receive a high-quality education with two or three adults and small class sizes.

 What is Early Head Start?

 Early Head Start services are provided to pregnant women and families with infants and toddlers.
 Our Early Head Start classrooms are small to provide the best care for babies and toddlers, with just eight children and two teachers.
 And if you are expecting a child, we can work with you during your pregnancy while reserving a place for your child in one of our centers.
 Watch a brief video of an Early Head Start classroom at this link.

 Tracy went from Head Start student to Head Start teacher, listen to her journey.

 What Makes This Service Unique?

 - Your child’s teacher has been trained to provide a high-quality early childhood education.

 - Your child will receive comprehensive nutrition, dental, health, mental health, and family support services.

 - If your child has a disability, or you think your child might have a disability, we can help you through the assessment and planning process for your child.